jimhester/presentations/README.md

-Each presentation is in a subdirectory, they are ordered by date of the presentation than identifier
+Each presentation is in a subdirectory, they are ordered by date of the presentation then identifier.